The American addiction

 - higher education 6x,

-- medical cost 5x,
+- medical cost 6x

 In essential living terms, today’s young Americans are about twice as poor (or half as rich) as their counterparts in 1990.
 In most areas, an average young family can no longer afford a home.
-In places like California, the housing price has gone up about 10 times in the last 35 years, and young people’s average income has only gone up about two times.
+In some places in California, the housing price has gone up about 10 times in the last 35 years, and young people’s average income has only gone up about two times.
 Thirty-five years ago, a family that earned $30,000 a year (before tax) could afford a good home in Southern California; today, that family needs to earn $300,000 a year to buy a similar home with the same comfort level.
 Thirty-five years ago, a $30,000 annual income meant an average household, but today, $300,000 means the top 5%.
 That’s how much the American dream has deteriorated.

 What has caused it?